jtothebell/picolovepotion/README.md

 #### Current status:

- * Very incomplete
+ * Incomplete
 * Able to parse the cart's sprite sheet and set it to canvas for drawing
  * Switch gamepad input is able to be detected and should be usable by PICO-8 btn() calls
+ * Basics of graphics API is working

 #### Basic Roadmap:

- * Load and parse cart (in progress)
- * Implement PICO-8's drawing and scale to match screen size
- * Add text support
+* Fix graphics incompatibilities
+* Fix other bugs
+* make both 30 and 60 fps work properly
  * Add SFX and music support
  * SPLORE support?
+ * 3ds support?

 ##### Why: